phillipclapham/neuroweaver/README.md

 ---

 ### **Rule 2: Belief as Tools—Shape Your Reality & Rewire Your Thinking**

+>⚡ **Rule**: "Adopt, test, and discard beliefs based on their capacity to reveal possibility and fun—treat them as experimental instruments in your life laboratory rather than eternal truths carved in cosmic stone."

 What if your hunches could tilt your world and reshape how your mind works?
 This isn't fairy tales—it's science with a mischievous grin: what you believe shapes what you spot and grab from reality, including how your own cognition functions.
 Rule 2 is Belief as Tools—your lab's spark starters.
 Beliefs aren't set in stone; they're tools you test, tweak, and toss when they're done.